peterconsuegra/countries_regions_and_cities_by_pete/README.md

 bundle install
 ```

-6. Go to the application directory in Terminal and run the following command to install the necessary files from the gem:
+6. Go to the application directory in Terminal and run the following command to install the necessary code and files from the gem:

 ```ruby
 bundle exec rake 'install_countries_regions_and_cities_by_pete[Place]'